margretheby/javascript-2-course-assignment/README.md

 ## Description
 This assignment was to create a functional social media website.
 An API was provided, but design was optional.
+Check out my <a href="https://trello.com/b/kTpIAAwy/work-process">Trello board</a> to see how I planned the project.
+### Requirements
+- User with @noroff.no or @stud.noroff.no email can register profile
+- Registered user can login
+- User can view a post content feed
+- User can filter the post content feed
+- User can search the post content feed
+- User can view a post content item by ID
+- User can create a post content item
+- User can update a post content item
+- User can delete a post content item

 ## Built with
 - HTML